-There is still a chance to register – but not for much longer – at http://goo.gl/forms/PM5WnvjDZT – once you complete registration you will get a message on the screen notifying you that it is complete – we need to know how many people are coming.
+There is still a chance to register – but time is running out – click Here – once you complete registration you will get a message on the screen notifying you that it is complete – we need to know how many people are coming so we can prepare.

 Opening Session – 9:30 to 9.:50 – in the Chapel

 1a.
 How the Internet was used to trace the 230 year Cyr journey from Acadia to Southern Alberta – Ray Cyr in the Relief Society Room.
 Handout: Cyr 230 year journey websites

 This case study will include a brief history of Port Royal, Acadia.